Look: Dubai Police unveils the beast, Tesla Cybertruck joins supercar fleet

 When it comes to ambition, Dubai is unparalleled—what it wants, it gets!

-Back in November 2019, Dubai Police hinted that Tesla's new Cybertruck may be used to patrol the city's streets when it comes out in 2021.
-The force posted a photo of Cybertruck, complete with the Police badge and the green and white colourway.
+Back in November 2019, Dubai Police hinted that Tesla's new Cybertruck may be used to patrol the city's streets.
+They posted a photo of Cybertruck, complete with the badge and the green and white colourway.

 Fast forward to 2024, a Tesla Cybertruck, in striking green and white livery, is set to join the ranks of the Dubai Police fleet.
-The Dubai Police General Command has proudly unveiled this cutting-edge addition to its luxury patrol fleet, marking a significant step in the city's embrace of futuristic law enforcement technology.
+The Dubai Police General Command has unveiled this cutting-edge addition to its luxury patrol fleet, highlighting the city's move towards advanced law enforcement technology.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.